 The Categories table defines the categories for categorical variables.
-Records are required for variables where DataType is specified as "Categorical".
+Records are required for variables where DataType is specified as "Categorical."
 Multiple entries for each VariableID, with different DataValues provide the mapping from DataValue to category description.

-Field Name DataType Description Examples Constraint VariableID Integer Foreign key.
-Integer identifier that references the Variables record of a categorical variable.
-45 M DataValue Real Foreign key.
-Numeric value 1.0 M CategoryDescription Text Definition of categorical variable value "Cloudy" M
+Field Name DataType Description Examples Constraint VariableID Integer Integer identifier that references the 45 M Variables record of a categorical Foreign variable. key DataValue Real Numeric value that defines the category 1.0 М CategoryDescription Text (Unlimited) Definition of categorical variable value "Cloudy" М